 From humble beginnings, stash boxes are now designed solely to store marijuana.
 Many have specialized slots for pipes and grinders, and cannabis humidors are becoming increasingly popular for keeping your flower fresh.

 Don’t miss out on our discounts and promo packs exclusive to you!
-Visit our website and keep grinding!
+Shop our collection of 420 merch, and keep grinding!